leoloso/graphql-by-pop.com/INDEX.md

       "class": "degrade degrade-inverse"
     },
     {
+      "iconAfter": "🧑🏽‍🍳",
+      "title": "⧐ Nested mutations ⧏",
+      "details": "Perform mutations on every type, not just on the root type, and have a mutation be executed on the result from another mutation.
+The schema gets neater and slimmer!", "class": "degrade"
+    },
+    {
-      "iconAfter": "🤖",
+      "icon": "🤖",
       "title": "⧐ Automatic namespacing ⧏",
       "details": "No need to worry if different teams or 3rd party providers using the same names for their types and interfaces.
-Create neater schemas by removing the 'MyCompanyName' prefix from your types, you won't need it.", "class": "degrade"
+Create neater schemas by removing the 'MyCompanyName' prefix from your types, you won't need it.", "class": "degrade degrade-inverse"
     },
     {
-      "icon": "👩🏻‍🔧",
+      "iconAfter": "👩🏻‍🔧",
       "title": "⧐ Proactive warnings/deprecations ⧏",
       "details": "Issues with the query are shown in the response to the query, and not just when doing introspection.
-Avoid your users from never finding out that your schema has been upgraded!", "class": "degrade degrade-inverse"
+Avoid your users from never finding out that your schema has been upgraded!", "class": "degrade"
     }
   ],
   "wordpressTitle": "",